mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/kafka-operator/index.md

 Uninstalling the Kafka operator does not affect existing `KafkaCluster` deployments.
 After uninstalling the operator, you must manually remove any remaining Custom Resource Definitions (CRDs) from the operator.

-1. Delete all Kafka custom resources that are deployed (see [Deleting Kafka Custom Resources](../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/kafka#deleting-kafka-custom-resources)).
+1. Delete all of the deployed Kafka custom resources (see [Deleting Kafka Custom Resources](../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/kafka#deleting-kafka-custom-resources)).

 1. Uninstall a Kafka operator `AppDeployment`: